 \subsection{Frame tied to distant stars}

-There is an obvious drawback in the source-oriented frame.
-Indeed, one expects free gyroscopes in Minkowski space-time to experience no precession, but the spin connection \eqref{e18} of the origin-oriented frame in flat space ($F=1$, $\beta=0$, $U^a=0$, $\gamma_{ab}=q_{ab}$) reads \beq \overline{\omega}_{\ha\hr} = \overline{\zeta}_{\ha a}d\th^a, \qquad \overline{\omega}_{\ha\hb} = \barE{a}{b}D_b\overline{\zeta}_{\hb b}d\th^a, \ee where bars denote quantities evaluated in a Minkowskian background.
-This is manifestly non-zero: a free gyroscope with angular velocity $v^a$ precesses at a rate $-v^a\overline{\omega}_{a\hi\hj}(\th^a)$ with respect to the source-oriented frame, purely due to the fact that the tetrad needs to rotate continuously in order to keep pointing towards the origin.
+The aforementioned drawback in the source-oriented frame can be explained easily: one expects free gyroscopes in Minkowski spacetime to experience no precession, but the spin connection \eqref{e18} of the origin-oriented frame in flat space ($F=1$, $\beta=0$, $U^a=0$, $\gamma_{ab}=q_{ab}$) reads \beq \overline{\omega}_{\hr\ha} = -\overline{\zeta}_{\ha a}d\th^a, \qquad \overline{\omega}_{\ha\hb} = \barE{a}{b}D_a\overline{\zeta}_{\hb b}d\th^a, \ee where bars denote quantities evaluated in a Minkowskian background.
+This is manifestly nonzero: a free gyroscope with angular velocity $v^a$ precesses at a rate $-v^a\overline{\omega}_{a\hi\hj}(\th^a)$ with respect to the source-oriented frame, purely due to the fact that the tetrad needs to rotate continuously in order to keep pointing towards the origin.
 It would be much more convenient to devise a tetrad whose spin connection vanishes in flat space.
 In fact, in pure Minkowski space, the solution simply consists in using the Cartesian frame whose spin connection is indeed zero.
-However, the proper frame is not as obvious for generic asymptotically flat space-times, where one can at best define an {\it asymptotically} inertial structure.
+However, the proper frame is not as obvious for generic asymptotically flat spacetimes, where one can at best define an \textit{asymptotically} inertial structure.
 One thus needs to build a frame tied to `distant stars' whose distance from the observer is effectively infinite, contrary to the source, which is at large but finite distance.